 what kind of camera bag do you need

 Even if you don't NEED A CAMERA BAG, you still might just WANT a camera bag anyway.
 Let's find out which style of camera bag would work for you.

-Here are the 5 camera bags that I still use, and for each one, when I choose the one I need, based on the photography situation I'm in.
-Of course you don't need 5, you maybe don't need 1, but looking at the camera bags I use may help you decide.
+Here are 5 photos of me and the 5 camera bags that I still use.
+I choose each one that I need, based on the photography situation I'm in.
+Of course you don't need 5, you likely would prefer one, but looking at the camera bags I use may help you choose.

 LARGE SHOULDER BAG

 Fits multiple cameras, lenses, flashes, and more.
 Still what I use for in-home portraits, shooting events, sports teams.
 This size is overkill for you, but now there are many popular designer shoulder bags that are reviewed highly.

 Versatile.
 Small shoulder bag or large belly bag.
 Also can slide around to the back.
 I use this for beach portraits.